genesiscommunitysuccess/docs/docs/05_operations/02_commands/03_remap.md

 # Remap

-Remap is a schema-migration tool used to apply the current schema (defined in the deployed field and table GPAL dictionaries) to the underlying database layer used by the Genesis low-code platform.
+Remap is a schema-migration tool that applies the current schema (defined in the deployed field and table GPAL dictionaries) to the underlying database layer.

 Remap should be run in the following scenarios:

 - If the Genesis Server Framework or any Genesis server component has been upgraded, which could include schema changes.
-- If a new version of an application is deployed and any dictionary file has changed (i.e., changes to fields, tables, or view GPAL).
+- If a new version of an application is deployed and any dictionary file has changed (this means changes to fields, tables, or views GPAL).

-### Syntax
+## Syntax

 ```bash
 remap [-c | --commit]